 Embedded data visualizations make complex information comprehensible by presenting it visually.
-They collect the data that users generate via an embedded analytics processor, and then make it accessible in the form of maps, pie charts, picture and graphs.
-And because they’re built into the application itself, embedded visualizations make it easier for the user to view data and gain insights real-time and in context, removing the need to navigate away from the app.
+They collect the data that users generate via an embedded analytics processor and then make it accessible in the form of maps, pie charts, pictures, and graphs.
+And because they’re built into the application itself, embedded visualizations make it easier for the user to view data and gain insights in real-time and in context, removing the need to navigate away from the app.

 Customer benefits of embedded analytics

 Embedding analytics provides end-users with insights.
 Users expect their apps to help them work smarter and make better decisions.
 When the app offers this additional valuable content, it becomes “stickier,” a useful part of their everyday life or work.

 - In the B2B market – A task management app shows the end user how they spend their time at the office.
 By providing embedded visualizations, this kind of app offers insights into how they could use their time better.
 For instance, a simple chart can tell them that they are spending over a third of their time in unproductive meetings.